COSC381-2025Winter/lab13-sprint-road-to-waffle-house/README.md

 It runs out of a gui.

+Run in bash: PYTHONPATH=src

-python3 -m src.road_to_waffle_house.distance_matrix inside of the "lab13-sprint-road-to-waffle-house" directory
+To run program: python3 -m src.road_to_waffle_house.distance_matrix
+inside of the "lab13-sprint-road-to-waffle-house" directory